 Super is actually not an investment in itself but really a tax structure that allows you to choose different investments with in it.
-Earnings during the Accumulation phase or under the Super Structure are taxed at 15%, in Retirement phase or Pension they are not taxed at all.
+Earnings during the accumulation phase or under the super structure are taxed at 15%.
+In retirement or pension phase, they are not taxed at all.

-The 2 main types of contributions are Concessional Contributions consistent mainly of SGC or the employer guaranteed 9.5% of an employee’s ordinary time earnings and Salary Sacrifice contributions, voluntary contribution the employer make on behalf of the Employee.
+The 2 main types of contributions are concessional contributions consistent mainly of SGC (or the employer guaranteed 9.5% of an employee’s ordinary time earnings) and salary sacrifice contributions (voluntary contribution the employer make on behalf of the employee).
 The financial year cap is a combined $25,000 per annum.
-Example: $60,000 gross wage the SGC or Employer super guarantee contribution would be $5,700 per annum
+Example: With a $60,000 gross wage, the SGC or employer super guarantee contribution would be $5,700 per annum.

-Despite what most people think and believe Super remains one of the most powerful strategies to accumulate wealth over time, mainly due to the tax incentives but also due to the forced savings nature of the structure.
+Despite what most people think and believe, duper remains one of the most powerful strategies to accumulate wealth over time, mainly due to the tax incentives but also due to the forced savings nature of the structure.

-- You can fund insurance within Super that will assist with cashflow and making sure you have cover.
-Be aware depending on the type of Super some insurance is not permitted to be structures within Super.
+- You can fund insurance within super.
+Be aware depending on the type of super, some insurances are not permitted to be structures within super.

-- Since July 2017 the rules have changes and you don’t need to contact your Employer to make Salary sacrifice contributions and you can make personal contributions and claim a tax deduction by lodging an intent to claim.
+- Since July 2017, the rules have changed and you don’t need to contact your employer to make salary sacrifice contributions.
+You can make personal contributions and claim a tax deduction by lodging an intent to claim.

 - You will not be able to access your money until you meet your preservation age or a condition of release.

-- If you don’t take responsibility or action you may have several Superfund paying extra fees.
+- If you don’t take responsibility or action you may have several superfunds paying extra fees.

-- You have different types of fees coming out of the account, from Admin, investment and in some cases Adviser fees will go towards reducing your balance over time.
+- You have different types of fees coming out of the account, from admin, investment and in some cases adviser fees, which will go towards reducing your balance over time.